-Emergency contraception (EC), sometimes referred to as “the morning-after pill,” is a form of backup birth control that can be taken several days after unprotected intercourse or contraceptive failure and still prevent a pregnancy.
-In 1999, Plan B® was the first product approved for use in the U.S. as an EC by the Food and Drug Administration (FDA).
-In August 2010, the FDA approved a newer form of EC, known as ella® that is more effective and gives women an additional 48 hours to prevent unintended pregnancy than Plan B.1, 2 This fact sheet reviews current national and state policies around EC, including methods, patient awareness, access and availability, and insurance coverage.
+Emergency contraception (EC) is a form of backup birth control that can be used up to several days after unprotected intercourse or contraceptive failure and still prevent a pregnancy.
+In 1999, Plan B was the first oral product approved for use in the U.S. as an EC by the Food and Drug Administration (FDA).
+Since then, more EC products have been approved.
+Many have confused EC pills with mifepristone, the “abortion pill,” but EC pills do not cause abortion.
+EC pills prevent pregnancy by delaying or inhibiting ovulation and will not work if the pregnancy is established.
+This fact sheet reviews the methods of EC, known mechanisms of action, use of EC, and current national and state policies affecting EC access.

 What is EC?

 EC is used as a back-up birth control method to prevent pregnancy in the event of unprotected sex, sexual assault, or a contraceptive failure, such as a condom breaking.
 ECs do not terminate a pregnancy, stop the implantation of a fertilized egg, or affect a developing embryo.
 There are several methods of EC that are available in the U.S. including progestin-based pills, ulipristal acetate, and intrauterine devices (IUDs) (Table 1).
 The copper and levonorgestrel IUDs can be used after unprotected sex and as ongoing regular contraceptive methods.
 EC pills are only to be used after unprotected sex and are not intended for use as a regular method.